taniaortiz0/SIEM-Simulation-MicrosoftAzure-Honeypot/README.md

 After I viewed the 24-hour period of the Live Attack Map, I waited till 48-hours to see more incoming traffic populating.

+References:

+Josh Madakor, Youtuber in the cybersecurity/information technology field.